elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 iex> point[:x] # <= by default, struct does not support dynamic access ** (UndefinedFunctionError) ...
 (Point does not implement the Access behaviour)
 ```

+Generally speaking, structs are useful when sharing data structures across modules, at the cost of adding a compile time dependency between these modules.
+If module `A` uses a struct defined in module `B`, `A` must be recompiled if the fields in the struct `B` change.

 #### Additional remarks